 - emotional well-being

 Depending on your symptoms, your physical therapist will guide you through mobility and relaxation exercises.
 With the help of your therapist, you may even be able to practice some movements at home.

 If you’re living with this condition, you’re more prone to falls because of a lack of stability and reflexes.
 This can increase your risk for severe injuries and even permanent disability.

-In some cases, SPS can progress and spread to other areas of your body.
+Occasionally, SPS can progress and spread to other areas of your body.

 There’s no cure for SPS.
 However, treatments are available to help you manage your symptoms.
 Your overall outlook depends on how well your treatment plan works.

 Discuss your symptoms with your doctor.
 It’s especially important to discuss any new symptoms you’re experiencing or if you aren’t seeing any improvements.
-This information can help them decide on a treatment plan that works best for you.
+This information can help them choose the best treatment plan for you.